pypeclub/pypeclub.github.io/docs/artist_hosts_harmony.md

 The integration creates an `Avalon` menu entry where all related tools are located.

 :::note
 Menu creation can be temperamental.
 Its best to start Harmony and do nothing else until the application is fully launched.
+If the `Avalon` menu does not appear, you will have to run the startup script manually:

+Script Editor > `TB_sceneOpened.js` > Run > `start`
 :::

 ### Workfiles